Things to do in Faro

 17. Aquashow

-One of the best fun things to do in Faro with kids is visit Aquashow Waterpark.
-It’s an immense outdoor water park which is open every summer.
+One of the best things to do in Faro with kids is to visit Aquashow Waterpark.
+It’s an immense outdoor water park that opens every summer.
 Aquashow Waterpark is the place to be if you like a splashing day with many slides and adventures.
 There are several themed spaces with many attractions.

-And on rainy days in Faro, you can enjoy visiting Aquashow Indoor Waterpark.
-Discover Adventure Island, slide down the Black Hole or enjoy a relaxing moment in the Spa.
-There are special babies and kids pools, and the relaxation pools are fabulous for adults.
+On rainy days in Faro, you can visit Aquashow Indoor Waterpark.
+Discover Adventure Island, slide down the Black Hole or relax in the Spa.
+There are special baby and kids pools, and the relaxation pools are fabulous for adults.
 Book your skip-the-line tickets and ensure your spot!

 18. Discover Ria Formosa Natural Park

-Nature lovers will enjoy a visit to Ria Formosa Natural Park, one of the most popular things to do in Faro!
+Nature lovers will enjoy a visit to Ria Formosa Natural Park, one of the most popular Faro things to see!
 You can board a catamaran or boat from the harbour to discover this stunning natural area.
 The estuary is a labyrinth of islands, marshlands, salt flats, canals, and beaches.

 It’s a whopping 60-kilometre-long lagoon that birds and other wildlife love.
 It is a protected area, and a guided tour is the best way to discover Ria Formosa.
 A guide can tell you everything about the diversity of ecosystems, animal life and bird species.
 You might even spot some fishermen with their Portuguese Water Dog, a breed that originates from the Algarve.